 - Creepy Child / Stringy-Haired Ghost Girl: Enid in the Funny or Die sketch video "Scary Girl."
 Also her roles in Let Me In and Carrie.

 - Dark and Troubled Past: She professes to intentionally seek out roles that are drastically different from her true self for the challenge.

 - In The Poker House, she is the youngest daughter of a drug-addicted prostitute with a violent pimp.

 - In Kick-Ass, she's deprived of any real childhood and is instead trained from age five by her father to be a vigilante assassin.

-- In Let Me In, she is a 200+ year-old vampire masquerading as a 12-year-old girl who lives with a caretaker who commits serial murder to keep a fresh supply of blood to feed her.
+- In Let Me In, she is a two-century-old vampire masquerading as a 12-year-old girl who lives with a caretaker who commits serial murder to keep a fresh supply of blood to feed her.

 - In Texas Killing Fields, the first thing we learn about her character is that she's on juvenile probation for reasons that aren't made clear.
 She is later kidnapped by her own older brother and his friend with the intent of murdering her before she's rescued by a hero cop.

 - In Hick, she runs away from her neglectful mother and alcoholic father to hitchhike to Las Vegas.
 Along the way, she tries cocaine, helps rob a convenient store and possibly gets raped by her psychotic companion (and nearly raped a second time), then shoots and kills said companion.